osteensco/discordbot/README.md

 # brobot
-discord bot shenanigans
+discord bot that uses a neural network for basic chat functionality and contains various modules for additional functionalities like API calls, search, etc.

 # supporting files created
-on first init, the following files are created
+on first run in a new repo, the following files are created

     -chatbot_model.h5
     -classes.pkl
     -documents.pkl
     -words.pkl

-# TODO
+# .env
-    -break out functionalities into individual modules
-        -google search results
-        -other project APIs
-        -chatGPT or langchain
-    -????
-    -profit
+token.env file would need the following

+    -DISCORD_TOKEN
+    -DISCORD_CHANNEL
+    -DEFAULT_CHANNEL